 Each class will be assigned open lab time during the semester.
+Remember to sign in and out during open lab times in the Open Lab Hours Notebook.
 Students are encouraged to practice as much as possible.
 If additional labs are needed during certain times of the semester, please contact the NRC Coordinator at 244-3995 to schedule additional practice time.
 Please also contact the NRC Coordinator for any other needs, concerns, or problems pertaining to the NRC if needed.